pcaversaccio/erc20-permit-upgradeable/README.md

 ## Transparent-Based, Permit-Enabled Smart Contract Template: [`ERC20PermitTransparentUpgradeable`](https://github.com/pcaversaccio/erc20-permit-upgradeable/blob/main/contracts/ERC20PermitTransparentUpgradeable.sol)

-The transparent-based, permit-enabled smart contract template contains the following features:
+The _transparent-based, permit-enabled smart contract template_ contains the following features:

-- `mintable`: Privileged accounts will be able to create more supply.
-Note, the current template implementation mints 100 tokens an initialisation.
+- `mintable`: Privileged accounts will be able to create more supply. **Note:** The current template implementation mints 100 tokens at initialisation.
 - `burnable`: Token holders will be able to destroy their tokens.
 - `pausable`: Privileged accounts will be able to pause the functionality marked as `whenNotPaused`.
 Useful for emergency response.
 - `permit`: Without paying gas, token holders will be able to allow third parties to transfer from their account.
-- `roles` for access control.
-Flexible mechanism with a separate role for each privileged action.
+- `roles` (for access control): Flexible mechanism with a separate role for each privileged action.
 A role can have many authorised accounts.
-- `transparent` upgrade patter.
-Uses more complex proxy with higher overhead, requires less changes in your contract.
+- `transparent` (upgrade pattern): Uses more complex proxy with higher overhead, requires less changes in your contract.

 > **Caveat:** In the context of upgradeable contracts, implementation contracts should move the code within the constructor to a regular `initializer` function and have this function called whenever the proxy links to this logic contract.
 The main `initialize()` function of the template also contains the _name_ and _symbol_ of the ERC20 token contract, as well as the string _name_ used for the `permit` function.
 Make sure you adjust these parameters accordingly.

 ## UUPS-Based, Permit-Enabled Smart Contract Template:[`UUPSUpgradeable`](https://github.com/pcaversaccio/erc20-permit-upgradeable/blob/main/contracts/ERC20PermitUUPSUpgradeable.sol)

-The transparent-based, permit-enabled smart contract template contains the following features:
+The _transparent-based, permit-enabled smart contract template_ contains the following features:

-- `mintable`: Privileged accounts will be able to create more supply.
-Note, the current template implementation mints 100 tokens an initialisation.
+- `mintable`: Privileged accounts will be able to create more supply. **Note:** The current template implementation mints 100 tokens at initialisation.
 - `burnable`: Token holders will be able to destroy their tokens.
 - `pausable`: Privileged accounts will be able to pause the functionality marked as `whenNotPaused`.
 Useful for emergency response.
 - `permit`: Without paying gas, token holders will be able to allow third parties to transfer from their account.
-- `roles` for access control.
-Flexible mechanism with a separate role for each privileged action.
+- `roles` (for access control): Flexible mechanism with a separate role for each privileged action.
 A role can have many authorised accounts.
-- `UUPS` upgrade pattern.
-Uses simpler proxy with less overhead, requires including extra code in your contract.
+- `UUPS` (upgrade pattern): Uses simpler proxy with less overhead, requires including extra code in your contract.
 Allows flexibility for authorising upgrades.

 > **Caveat:** In the context of upgradeable contracts, implementation contracts should move the code within the constructor to a regular `initializer` function and have this function called whenever the proxy links to this logic contract.
 The main `initialize()` function of the template also contains the _name_ and _symbol_ of the ERC20 token contract, as well as the string _name_ used for the `permit` function.
 Make sure you adjust these parameters accordingly.

-### Upgrading an Upgradeable Contract
+## Upgrading an Upgradeable Contract

 Let's assume you have deployed one of the two template smart contracts and you want to include a further feature such as flash minting (lending tokens without requiring collateral as long as they're returned in the same transaction).
 Since the proxy contract already called `initialize` within the context of the first implementation contract, we must create a new function or modifier called `upgradeToV2` that allows initialising the required parameters for the flash mint feature.
 This could look like the following as function (not considering all further contract-specific dependencies):